davidbrowne/dsga/README.md

 * Documentation.
 Currently, the documentation that is offered is the source code and tests, this README page, and the GLSL specification.
 * Example projects.
 Need small, medium, and large examples.

-## Usage
+## <a name="usage"></a>Usage

 Use it more or less like you would use vectors and matrices in a shader program, but not necessarily for shading.

-The following types are pretty much what you expect, but there is a 1D version of a vector that we suffix as ```scal``` for scalar.
+We have using directives that bring the types (and the functions on the types) into the top level namespace.
+The types are pretty much what you expect, but there is a 1D version of a vector that we suffix as ```scal``` for scalar.
 It helps with keeping things interoperating, and it provides a way to swizzle a supposed "scalar" value:

 ``` c++
 // specialized using types